varun20020124/apollo-takehome/README.md

 ---

-## Repository Structure
+Repository Structure

-1. app/
-   This folder holds all application source code:
+app/ -> This folder holds all application source code main.py : Defines all API endpoints (POST, GET, PUT, DELETE) using FastAPI and connects them to the CRUD layer.
-   - database configuration
-   - SQLAlchemy models
-   - Pydantic schemas
-   - CRUD (database logic)
-   - FastAPI route definitions

-2. test/
-   This folder contains the automated test suite that uses pytest + TestClient.
+crud.py : Contains all database-facing logic (create, read, update, delete) using the VehicleRepository class.

+models.py : Defines the SQLAlchemy ORM model (`Vehicle`) representing the `vehicles` table.

+schemas.py : Defines Pydantic models used for request validation and response serialization.

+database.py : Configures the SQLite database, creates the engine/session, and provides the `get_db` dependency used by FastAPI.

+tests/
+unit/ -> unit tests
+Contains isolated unit tests for CRUD operations—no FastAPI, only direct function-level testing.

+component/ -> api tests
+Contains component/integration tests that simulate real API calls using `TestClient` and a temporary SQLite database.

 Other important top-level files:
 - requirements.txt → lists all dependencies
 - README.md → project documentation
 - pytest.ini → pytest configuration

-## 🚀 Getting Started
+🚀 Getting Started

 Follow these steps to set up and run the Vehicle API locally.